The-Academic-Observatory/academic-observatory-workflows/docs/workflows/oa_web.md

 ```
     .
     ├── data: data
+    │   ├── index.json: used by the Cloudflare Worker search and filtering API.
     │   ├── autocomplete.json: used for the website search functionality.
 Copied into public/data folder.
-    │   ├── autocomplete.parquet: used for filtering in Cloudflare Worker.
     │   ├── country: individual entity statistics files for countries.
 Used to build each country page.
     │   │   ├── ALB.json
     │   │   ├── ARE.json